genomicsclass/leanpub/manuscript/random_variables.md

 ### Summary

-So computing a p-value for the difference in diet for the mice was pretty easy no?
+So computing a p-value for the difference in diet for the mice was pretty easy, right?
 But why are we not done?
-Note that to make the calculation we did the equivalent of buying all the mice available from Jackson laboratories and performed our experiment over and over again to define the null distribution.
+Note that to make the calculation we did the equivalent of buying all the mice available from The Jackson Laboratory and performing our experiment over and over again to define the null distribution.
 This is not something we can do in practice.
 Statistical Inference is the mathematical theory that permits you to approximate this with only the data from your sample, i.e. the original 24 mice.
 This is what we will learn in the following sections.